visakamallavarun/ms-mar-2023-demo/readme.md

 ## Java Training acquired

 > 1. JAVA SWING: Subtle understanding of Swing components and functionalities and their role in creating customized and complex applications.
-Worked on basic applications such as Calculator, Basic sEmployee Management System etc., the inclusion of JDBC and OOPS concepts that makes it more custom-oriented and user interactive.
+Worked on basic applications such as Calculator, Basic Employee Management System etc., the inclusion of JDBC and OOPS concepts that makes it more custom-oriented and user interactive.

 > 2. JAVA FX: Basic overview and brief understanding of JAVA FX and its use cases that can be implemented for creating applications.
 Worked on simple applications such as Calculator,Login Forms and To-do App where we can track attendance and add new employees and explored various components involved that make the portrayal of the application rich and interactive.